13 Things You Didn't Know You Could Rent

-In exchange, you either pay a monthly fee to lease the panels (and keep all the power generated), or you sign the power over to them with a power purchase agreement, and buy the power you need at a cheaper rate than your local utility company would charge.
+In exchange, you either pay a monthly fee to lease the panels (and keep all the power generated), or you sign the power over to them with a power purchase agreement and purchase the power you need at a cheaper rate than your local utility company would charge.

-Thinking about getting a backyard flock, but worried you won't enjoy raising chickens as much as you think you will?
-Before you spend money on a coop, and commit to caring for a bunch of new pets, rent a flock to see if chicken keeping really is for you.
+Thinking about getting a backyard flock, but worried you wouldn't enjoy raising chickens as much as you think you will?
+Before you spend money on a coop and commit to caring for a bunch of new pets, rent a flock to see if chicken keeping is for you.
 Companies, like Rent the Chicken, will set you up with hens, a coop, plus all the food and supplies you need to get started.
 If you fall in love with your chickens, you can adopt them.
-If you don't, they'll come pick them up at the end of the rental period.
+If you don't, they'll come to pick them up at the end of the rental period.

 Have a bunch of land, and sick of keeping it mowed?
 Instead of hiring someone else to do the job, just rent some goats.
 They're cheaper than a lawn mowing service, and they're great for eliminating invasive plants, like kudzu, ivy, thistle and poison oak.
 There's very little that a goat won't eat.
 Check out Rent a Goat, for pricing information, or see if a similar service is available in your area.

 Don’t let a lack of yard keep you from gardening.
-Find a community garden, where you can rent a plot.
+Find a community garden where you can rent a plot.
 Then, get your hands in the soil.
 Since you'll have to travel back and forth to care for your plants, make sure you pick somewhere that's convenient to your home or office.
-Some community gardens charge a nominal fee, others just require you to help with the upkeep of the garden.
+Some community gardens charge a nominal fee; others require you to help with the upkeep of the garden.

 Rent flowers or plants for special events, instead of paying big bucks for floral arrangements.
-You can even rent full-size trees, if you need to create a temporary privacy screen or backdrop.
-This is a great option for weddings and parties.
-Everything arrives looking perfect, and gets picked up after your event, so you don't have to do a thing.
+You can even rent full-size trees if you need to create a temporary privacy screen or backdrop.
+This is an excellent option for weddings and parties.
+Everything arrives looking perfect and gets picked up after your event, so you don't have to do a thing.
 800 Plant It ships plants anywhere, though you may be able to find a local company that offers plant rentals.

-Check Loanables and Facebook to see what's available in your area, or post an ad on Craigslist.
-These days, you can rent just about anything you need (plus quite a few things you don't).
-So, it’s definitely worth exploring your rental options before you plunk down your hard-earned money on some item that you may only use once.
+Check Loanables and Facebook to see what's available in your area.
+These days, you can rent just about anything you need.
+So, it’s worth exploring your rental options before you plunk down your hard-earned money on some item that you may only use once.